ghoomfrog/silili/vocabulary.md

 - *law* is a sideways OK hand with the three free fingers touching, moving from vertical to horizontal.
 - *jun* is a downward fist moving left and right.
 - *tam* is a vertical sideways flat hand moving from the opposite side of the hand to the other.
+- *tjal* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest.
 - *supu* is an open mouth with an OK hand near it.
 - *mu* is a horizontal sideways hand forming a circle where all fingers are bent.
 - *lin* is a downward hand pointing to the side with the index, bending and unbending it.